 Critical Communication for Adults

 Communication is not just about how you talk and listen.
-It’s about making connections with people being a cooperative and trusted team worker, a good friend, someone people can count on and someone they respect and like.
+It’s about making connections with people being a cooperative and trusted team worker, and a good friend, someone people can count on, and someone they respect and like.
 This is achieved through effective communication.

 What is Accent Modification?

 Mastering a second language is an exemplary accomplishment; however, sometimes the sound system of the native language interferes with learning the sound system of the new language.
 This can also happen with sentence structures and intonation patterns.
 When this happens, it can be difficult for native speakers to understand speakers of English as a Second Language (ESL).
 Accent modification classes involve refining the students’ speech, language and intonation patterns to resemble the patterns of native speakers.

 What is the Optimal Treatment for Accent Modification?

 At Therapies for Success, our accent modification classes start with a thorough assessment to identify the causes of the communication breakdowns.
 Then students sharpen their discrimination skills to help them hear the difference between their own speech, language and intonation patterns and those of native speakers.
 While refining their discrimination skills, students can be strengthening their tongue muscles and learning to produce the sounds of English.
 They can also refine their sentence structures and intonation patterns.

 Stuttering and Dysfluency

 What are Stuttering and Fluency Disorders